Overview

 Document Explorer, where you can search your document’s text for hits.

-ASK, which lets you ask questions about your document’s content using GenAI.
+Ask, which lets you ask questions about your document’s content.

-AI Review, where you can see aji’s reasonings and citations for each Definition.
-This opens by default when entering Document Preview through the Agreement Report by Document tab.
+AI Review, where you can see reasonings and citations for each Definition.
+This opens by default when entering Document Preview through the Documents tab.

 IV.
 Apply Calibration Findings